til / Fuzzy switch git branch

 Now, if I run git fs 1234, it will do:

 The command will throw an error if the filtering returns more than one branch.
-If you don’t have plenty of branches, you could even use git fs 34 to only match the end of the ID.
+If you don’t have a lot of branches, you could even use git fs 34 to only match the end of the ID.